CodeInvers3/PPPwn_ow/README.md

 - Smart Router lan with OpenWrt.
 - Have PuTTY installed on your PC to access the terminal.
-- Download stage1.bin and stage2.bin from Stooged’s repository for the corresponding firmware.
+- Download stage1.bin and stage2.bin from Sistro [repository](https://github.com/SiSTR0/PPPwn/releases) for the corresponding firmware.
 - Download PPPwn_cpp for Linux distributions with MIPS chip or whichever your device has, verify with the command `uname -m`.
 - Download goldhen.bin for you PS4 FW